joereynolds/what-to-code/README.md

 - A 'level' generator for DND.
 Generates a maze, treasure, and enemies.
 You get to choose the level and it generates creatures/treasure suitable for that character level.

+- Interactive Apache - Learn apache configuration from the command line.
+It should be similar to [githug](https://github.com/Gazler/githug) in the way it works.
+-
 - OCR.
 Submit an image and it tries to read the text of the image.

 - A log parser for HOMMV log files.
 Must be realtime (I.E. ```tail -f```).
 Use electron.